Sustainability at Starling

 And I’ve heard about the ‘Paris Agreement,’ what is it?

-An international treaty to tackle climate change.
-The agreement was made at the United Nations Climate Change Conference (COP21) in Paris in 2015.
+An international treaty to tackle climate change that was agreed at COP21 in Paris in 2015.
 Participating countries set goals to limit the global temperature increase to 2°C above pre-industrial levels (before 1900), while aiming for closer to 1.5°C. It’s reviewed every five years.

 What is the true definition of ‘sustainability’?